 Special Finishing Powder: “Dries Covermark without changing color.
 Sets Covermark so that it lasts for hours.
 Essential for Waterproof Covermark.”

 By this stage, consultants were appearing in other cities across America and her products were becoming more widely available.
+Overseas distributors were also added, for example by 1937 she was being marketed in Britain by J. Gaw & Co.

 As well as being used on more serious skin blemishes like birthmarks, x-ray burns, varicose veins and vitiligo, O’Leary also advertised her product as being suitable for broken veins, dark circles under the eyes and other minor blemishes, making Covermark the first product to appear on the market specifically designed as an all-purpose concealer.